echamudi/markomatic/README.md

 $ markomatic ./markomatic
 ```

-That's all! check the result at `./document.md`
+That's all!
+Check the output at `./document.md`
 ```md
 # Hello